 yt-dlp vs youtube-dl 2026: Which Video Downloader Should You Actually Use?

 In 2026, yt-dlp has completely replaced youtube-dl as the go-to command-line video downloader.
 While youtube-dl was the original open-source tool that defined the category, yt-dlp is now the actively maintained fork with better performance, more features, and support for thousands of websites.
 Here’s everything you need to know to make the right choice.
+Is It Legal to Download YouTube Videos?
+2026 DMCA Guide

 The short answer: use yt-dlp. youtube-dl receives infrequent updates and lags behind on site compatibility.
-But read on for the full technical comparison and migration guide.
+But read on for the full technical comparison and migration guide – including when a GUI tool like ClipGrab makes more sense than either.
+Is It Legal to Download YouTube Videos?
+2026 DMCA Truth G…

 The History: Why yt-dlp Exists and What Happened to youtube-dl

 youtube-dl was created in 2006 and became the gold standard for downloading videos from YouTube and other platforms.
 By 2020, it supported over 1,000 websites and had millions of users worldwide.
-However, in October 2020, the RIAA issued a DMCA takedown that temporarily removed youtube-dl from GitHub, sending shockwaves through the open-source community.
+In October 2020, the RIAA issued a DMCA takedown that temporarily removed youtube-dl from GitHub, sending shockwaves through the open-source community.

-While youtube-dl was eventually restored, the incident highlighted a deeper problem: development had slowed significantly.
+While youtube-dl was eventually restored, the incident exposed a deeper problem: development had slowed significantly.
 Pull requests sat unmerged for months, critical bug fixes took weeks to ship, and new site support lagged behind platform changes. youtube-dl’s release cadence dropped from near-daily to sporadic updates.

 Feature Comparison: yt-dlp vs youtube-dl in 2026